-Windows 10 Settings have recently got a couple of updates in v1703 and now it has become even more useful than earlier.
+You can block or restrict access of users to one or more of the Windows 10 Settings pages using the Group Policy or Registry.
 If as an IT admin you do not want to give access to Windows 10 Settings, you can configure Group Policy Object or tweak the Windows Registry.
 We have already see how to restrict access to the Control Panel, now let us see how you can restrict access to the Settings panel.
+You can hide all the Windows 10 Settings or hide only selected settings in the Settings page using Group Policy Object or Windows Registry.

 Hide Settings in Windows 10